Humans thrive most as value creators.

 • Contain Complexity (Architect)

-A well functioning core team works together to ensure that business and customer expecations are managed, and that complexity is contained.
+A well functioning core team works together to ensure that business and customer expectations are managed, and that complexity is contained.
 A healthy core team shields engineers from the noise generated by customers, the business, and the rapidly shifting technological landscape, enabling them to focus on value creation.
 They work relentlessly to remove impediments to value creation such as resource leaks, context switching, red tape, “that’s how we’ve always done it” syndrome, and fear.

 Embedding the core team concept throughout an organization reduces unnecessary meetings, increases communication efficiency and creates mutually self-reinforcing circles of trust, clarity and empowerment.
 The diagram above reflects the fact that these core values must be embodied from both inward and outward facing perspectives.
 The highest performing core teams never stop working to model trust, clarity and empowerment inwardly towards the teams that work with and for them, and outwardly toward the customer and business environment.

 Core teams can form anywhere within a software organization.
 Ideally over time they become embedded throughout.
 However, mandating rapid core team adoption across an organization can actually backfire.
-While the areas of primary responsibiilty provide role clarity in the abstract, individuals in these roles need training and experience to become effective in these roles.
+While the areas of primary responsibility provide role clarity in the abstract, individuals in these roles need training and experience to become effective in these roles.
 They need time to build trust by making and keeping agreements together.
 Rushing to form core teams that lack the necessary training, experience and trust can simply inoculate individuals against the idea.
 They may end up viewing the concept as just another management fad.

 You cannot mandate trust.
 Any attempts to do so will produce the exact opposite!